zeruhur/loner/loner-en.md

 Conflicts can be resolved in different ways depending on preferences and context:
 1. Ask a single closed question.
 The Oracle's answer determines the outcome of the conflict.
 2. Ask a series of closed questions to resolve current single actions.
-3. Use he mechanic of Harm & Luck below.
+3. Use the rules of Harm & Luck below.

 ## Harm & Luck